magrathealabs/playbook/docs/5-first-steps.md

 ### Quality tools

 !!! attention
     This section is missing content.

-Rubocop
-Danger
-pronto
-etc.
+Rubocop, Danger, Pronto, etc.

 ### Ruby on Rails